Sodium Isn't Just for Cramps: How Much You Actually Need (and Why)

 Bring it home

 Figure out your sweat type.
-Make sure sodium is part of your fueling plan.
-That's it.
+Trust the heat curve.
+Drink to thirst.
 The rest takes care of itself.